Tommy Marth: Death

 On April 23, 2012, Marth's body was discovered in his Las Vegas, Nevada home with a gunshot wound to the head.
 The Clark County Coroner subsequently ruled that the gunshot wound was self-inflicted and the cause of death was suicide.
 The Killers tweeted to their fans soon after receiving the news.
 The message said, "Last night we lost our friend Thomas Marth.
 Our prayers are with his family.
 There's a light missing in Las Vegas tonight.
 Travel well, Tommy".
+The Killers drummer Ronnie Vannucci Jr. called Marth "a crazy motherfucker, but in a great way" adding that Marth "would joke about serious stuff, but always throw it into the comic realm.
+Nobody ever said, 'Tom, you OK, dude?'"

 According to the Las Vegas Sun, on the day of Marth's death, The Big Friendly Corporation featured Tommy's performance of "Heaven's on Your Side" on its website, along with comments from Big Friendly member Timothy Styles who said, "It's just been a sad, sad day ...
 A stand-up guy, a totally great guy and I miss him very much."

 In April 2017, on the 5th anniversary of Marth's death, The Big Friendly Corporation released Carry On, Carrion, a 24-song double vinyl album documenting their grieving process over the loss of Marth, with brutally honest lyrics often describing the horrid details of Marth's death.